G00378925/caladium/README.md

 python3 -m pip install flask requests python3 __main__.py
 ```
-The address of the instance will be printed to the terminal.
+The address of the instance will be printed on the terminal.

 #### Using Docker
-Instead of having to setup an environment manually, you can use the supplied Dockerfile
+Instead of having to set up an environment manually, you can use the supplied Dockerfile
-to setup a reproducible environment, replace the `0.0.0.0:5984` in the commands below like above.
+to set up a reproducible environment, replace the `0.0.0.0:5984` in the commands below like above.

 Make sure you have Docker installed on your system, and type the following into your terminal.